 Nasi Goreng is a fragrant Indonesian fried rice recipe, that is much easier to make at home than you think!
+The impressive range of textures and exciting flavours in this classic dish are famous for a reason!

 Are you a fan of Indonesian cuisine?
 Take a look at our Indonesian coconut chicken and rice.